-This quick meal delivers protein in a scrambled egg and just 40 carbs, mostly from fiber-rich oatmeal and blueberries.
+This quick meal delivers protein in a scrambled egg, and just 40 carbs, mostly from fiber-rich oatmeal and blueberries.
 Fiber slows digestion to help prevent blood sugar spikes.
 People with diabetes need to watch all types of carbs: cereal, bread, rice, pasta, starchy veggies, sweets, fruit, milk, and yogurt.
-Total carbs should be spread across the day.
+Spread your total carbs across the day.

-Before one bite of burrito, you can inhale 98 grams of carbs and 810 calories in a restaurant serving of chips and salsa.
-If you're trying to slim down and eat less sodium -- as many people with diabetes are -- the steak adds 950 calories to the dietary wreckage.
-The total sodium is twice the 1,500 mg daily limit for people with diabetes.
+Before one bite of burrito, you can get 98 grams of carbs and 810 calories in a basket of chips and salsa.
+If you're trying to slim down and eat less sodium, like many people with diabetes, the burrito adds 950 calories.
+You also get way more than a whole day's worth of sodium.